23 Best Day Trips From Tulum

 Punta Allen

-Around two hours from Tulum, Punta Allen isn’t exactly close by, but a visit to this stunning coastal area is well worth your time.
 Also situated within the Sian Ka’an Biosphere Reserve, this fishing village is the largest settlement within the reserve, but it’s still only home to around 500 people.

 Taking a trip here is bound to be one of the most amazing adventures you can embark on from Tulum.
-The town itself is a relaxing spot where you can pick up some food from vendors or the market, and then head to the beach to enjoy the sparkling waters and white sand of the coast here.
+The town itself is a relaxing spot where you can pick up some food from vendors or the market and then head to the beach to enjoy the sparkling waters and white sand of the coast here.

-HOW TO GET TO PUNTA ALLEN FROM TULUM: Punta Allen is actually only 55 km (34 miles) from Tulum, but getting there requires is a bit of a trip because of the road conditions.
+HOW TO GET TO PUNTA ALLEN FROM TULUM: Punta Allen is actually only 55 km (34 miles) from Tulum, but getting there requires a bit of a trip because of the road conditions.
 You will need a good 4×4 vehicle and around 2 hours.

 Cozumel

-For something a little more relaxing, you one of the nicest day trips from Tulum is to Cozumel.
-This island is a Caribbean paradise just off the coast of the Maya Riviera, and since it’s easy to reach from Tulum, it makes for place to visit for a day.
+For something a little more relaxing, one of the nicest day trips from Tulum is to Cozumel.
+This island is a Caribbean paradise just off the coast of the Maya Riviera, and since it’s easy to reach from Tulum, it makes for a place to visit for a day.

-Not only that, but if you’ve got some spare time in your itinerary, you could easily spend a night or two here simply relaxing on the sandy shores.
+Not only that but if you’ve got some spare time in your itinerary, you could easily spend a night or two here simply relaxing on the sandy shores.

 HOW TO GET TO COZUMEL FROM TULUM: To get there, first take the bus (or drive) to Playa del Carmen, then hop on the ferry from Punta Venado.
-Upon arrival, stake out your patch of sand and enjoy, or join a guided tour around the island.
+Upon arrival, stake out your patch of sand and enjoy or join a guided tour around the island.

 Isla Holbox

-Translating to “Black Hole,” Holbox island is a laid-back world of wonder – it’s 42 kilometers (roughly 27 miles) long and 1.5 kilometers (about 1 mile) wide and is separated from the mainland by a shallow lagoon.
+Translating to “Black Hole,” Holbox Island is a laid-back world of wonder – it’s 42 kilometers (roughly 27 miles) long and 1.5 kilometers (about 1 mile) wide and is separated from the mainland by a shallow lagoon.

 No cars are allowed on the island (to protect the environment), making for a slower pace of life.
 This is a truly picturesque paradise island, so make sure to carve out some time in your schedule to pay a visit.

 As well as spotting rich bird life that lives in the lagoon, a visit to Isla Holbox means kiteboarding, seeing bioluminescence (at night, if you’re lucky), and swimming with whale sharks off the coast here.
-Spending the day here may charm you enough to want to spend the night, or maybe a week or two.
+Spending the day here may charm you enough to want to spend the night or maybe a week or two.
 It’s a beautiful island.

 Cenotes

-Once revered by the ancient Mayan population as places connected to the underworld, today cenotes provide a refreshing spot for locals and tourists to take a swim in a natural setting.
+Once revered by the ancient Mayan population as places connected to the underworld, today, cenotes provide a refreshing spot for locals and tourists to take a swim in a natural setting.

 Cenote Dos Ojos, named for its two circular pools, is also a good choice (22 kilometers – 13.6 miles – north of Tulum).
 Either make for enchanting places to swim – there’s plenty more to choose from!